 5 Matching Questions

-- What are the superior cervical ganglion?
+- What are the collateral ganglia?

-- What are the inferior cervical ganglion?
+- What are the target organs for the celiac ganglion?

 5 Multiple Choice Questions